 What is the objective of the programme?

-The Church of Sweden’s objective with the programme is to contribute to peaceful coexistence and a diverse, humane and socially sustainable Europe.
+The objective is to contribute to peaceful coexistence and a diverse, humane and socially sustainable Europe.

-The programme aims to develop and deepen the Church of Sweden’s relationships with other religious communities and organisations working with and for refugees in Europe.
-It aims to help ensure that the work we do together is reinforced, shared and highlighted.
+It aims to develop and deepen the Church of Sweden’s relationships with other religious communities and organisations working with and for refugees in Europe, and to help ensure that the work we do together is reinforced, shared and highlighted.

 What is happening in the programme at present?